 The start-up management often indulges in the micromanagement of marketing tasks which can lead to a result that might contradict your goals.
 Micromanagement and unnecessary interruptions not only kills your time but your teams’ as well.

-For instance, many companies conduct daily standup scrums, both virtually and physically to know what tasks are being done and how.
-While scrums are good to keep yourselves updated, conducting it daily may not be the wisest choice.
+For instance, many saas marketing companies conduct daily stand-up scrums, both virtually and physically, to know what tasks are being done and how.
+While scrums are good to keep yourself updated, conducting them daily may not be the wisest choice.

 Taking updates from a large team every day consumes a lot of time and even exhausts the team because the entire process can extend up to an hour!